-Activities within the scope of Bilateral Fund in Slovenia shall be implemented as pre-defined activities on national level, activities carried out by the NFP and activities at programme level.
+Activities within the scope of Bilateral Fund in Slovenia shall be implemented as pre-defined activities on national level, activities selected through an open call, activities carried out by the NFP and activities at programme level.
 The majority of the funds under the Fund for Bilateral Relations is expected to be allocated to programmes and shall be managed by the PO as agreed in the MoU's.